johno/pixyll/_posts/2022-08-21-s_corp_vs_c_corp.md

 ## S-Corporation ##

-You can upgrade your default LLC to an S-Corporation where owners get paid a combination of a Salary and Dividends.
-An S-Corp’s Dividends are the same as an LLC’s Distributions.
+You can upgrade your default LLC to an S-Corporation where owners get paid a combination of a Salary and Distributions.
+An S-Corp’s Distributions are the same as an LLC’s Draw.

 The S-Corp is generally more popular because you avoid Corporate Tax.
 The funny thing is Pass-Through Taxation also gets you out of Corporate Tax, but without all the extra rules and regulations.